ihatecompvir/MiloEditor/README.md

 - Barebones viewer and editor for a lot of common Milo assets

-- Removing and renaming assets inside of scenes
+- Exporting, importing, duplicating, and renaming assets

+- Creation of entirely new Milo scenes

+- The ability to add new inlined subdirectories to existing Milo scenes

 ### In the Future...